Sandipa09/sandipa09.github.io/_pages/teaching.md

  - ECO 416/516: Economic Development and Growth
      - Fall 2017

-**Note:** *Teaching evaluations of each semester, each session as a Teaching Assitant are available upon request.*
+**Note:** *Teaching evaluations of each semester, each session as a Teaching Assistant are available upon request.*